EVI-SAM: Robust, Real-time, Tightly-coupled Event-Visual-Inertial State Estimation and 3D Dense Mapping: Event-based Dense Mapping

 where $\rho$ is the depth value of the event-based local depth in the event frame; $d_{t}=4 \varepsilon$ is the truncated distance for TSDF, and $\varepsilon$ represents the size of voxel ($\varepsilon=0.01$ in our implementation).

 Following the creation and update of TSDF voxels, the global depth map will be refined based on Eq.~\eqref{eq:tsdf-update}.
-For each depth point in the event-based local depth maps, we project its position onto the TSDF voxel grid, and group it with all other depth points mapping to this voxel.
-Subsequently, we compute the weighted mean of all points within each TSDF voxel and perform raycasting only once on this mean position.
+For each depth point in the event-based local depth maps, we project its position onto the TSDF voxel grid and group it with all other depth points that map to the same voxel.
+Subsequently, we compute the weighted mean of all points within each TSDF voxel and perform the ray-cast only once on this mean position.
 The surface meshes can also be reconstructed from updated TSDF voxels (shown in Figs.~\ref{fig:fig4.f} and~\ref{fig:fig4.l}), which allow us to get a better assessment of the perception environment.